ryush00/McQuery/README.md

 ```

+Tests require a Minecraft server running on localhost:25565

 == Contributing to McQuery

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.